YDK-Solutions/ydk/README.md

 ## Second step: Generate & install the core

+On executing `pip install ydk-cisco-ios-xr`, you will be able to install the latest released PyPi version of all the `ydk` packages.

+**Note:**
+There usually would have been changes on the master branch since the last [released version](https://github.com/CiscoDevNet/ydk-py/releases).
+To install the latest code at your own risk, you need to follow the below steps in the exact order.

 First, generate the core and install it:

 For C++ or Python, the below step is required: